Summer Course Fees and Information

 Enrollment is limited to 12 students per course.
-Registration is limited to one course per session (except when enrolling for "Biological Research").
+Registration is limited to one course per session.
 Participation in MLBS courses is not limited to current college or university students.
 All course applications require approval.

 Class Schedule and Expectations

 Classes generally meet for lecture and discussion in the mornings and lab or field work in the afternoons.
 Class schedules vary, and while most course obligations occur Monday through Friday, instructors may schedule activities for any day or time during the session.
 Field courses can be physically demanding.
 Participants should be willing to embrace long hours out of doors in sometimes rugged environments, and in all weather conditions.

 Most courses are appropriate for undergraduate or graduate students and may be taken for undergraduate or graduate credit.
 Please contact the station if you have questions about prerequisites or course level expectations.
 Course numbers are set to accommodate graduate student participants and other university requirements.
 Do not assume you are not qualified.
 Course credit is usually transferable to other institutions.
 However, your home institution makes this decision.
 Check with them.
 Courses meet the lab course requirement in the Department of Biology at UVA, and satisfy at least one distributional requirement for the Conservation Concentration at UVA.
 Any exceptions or additions to requirements fulfilled by a course are indicated in the course description.
 You should confirm applicability of specific courses with the MLBS office and with your UVA advisor before registering.
 Students who wish to apply credit earned at Mountain Lake toward a graduate degree from the University of Virginia must be admitted to the graduate program at the University before enrollment in the course.

 All payments of tuition and room and board must be made before the start of your class.
 You will receive information on how to pay through the Summer Session office.
 Purchase of text books and/or other course material (eg. lab supplies) may be required.